PRECIPICE – January 8 – 11

 ABOUT

-Precipice sets an intimate story of a young woman’s struggle in the epic landscape of America’s mountain west.
+PRECIPICE sets an intimate story of a young woman’s struggle in the epic landscape of America’s mountain west.
 Like the land around her, her wild spirit is crushed by disregard.
 She escapes to the precipice and leaps, awakening mute in a wilderness in which she must fight to find her voice.
 The opera’s visual world is evoked by miniature dioramas and large-scale video.
 The score, inspired by American folk music, art song, and the sounds of nature, features seven singers, string quintet, piano and mandolin.
 By drawing parallels between environmental and emotional damage, PRECIPICE looks at how we are silenced and exiled, and how we find our way to connection, both with each other and the natural world.

 CREDITS